Site Map Home Contact

 A legal separation involves the same legal process and almost the same legal result as a divorce.
 Except that the parties are still legally married.

 Years ago, legal separation was a popular alternative to divorce because employer- provided insurance can still cover both parties and the children, even if they are legally separated.
+That used to include insurance that was provided by federal and military employment.

 However, today most employer-provided health insurance plans do not allow a legally-separated spouse to be covered.
 Particularly if the husband and wife do not live together.